jemarq04/VVAnalysis/README.md

 # VVAnalysis: Run 3 Analysis

 This branch of the repository is used for ZZ selection and histogram filling after skimming the UWVV ntuples in the **Run3Skims** branch.
-To avoid conflicts with that environment, this branch should be used in a brand-new CMSSW environment.
+To avoid conflicts with that environment, this branch should be used in a **brand-new CMSSW environment**.
 In other words, follow the [setup instructions](#setup) even if you have the skimming code working elsewhere.

 ## Setup

-To set up this code, make a fork of this repository (including branches Run3Skims and Run3Analysis) and the [ZZ4lDatasetManager]() repository (including branches for_skimming_Run3 and for_merging_Run3).
+To set up this code, make a fork of this repository (including branches Run3Skims and Run3Analysis) and the [ZZ4lDatasetManager](https://github.com/jemarq04/ZZ4lDatasetManager/) repository (including branches `for_skimming_Run3` and `for_merging_Run3`).
 Then, run the following code replacing `YourGithubUsername` accordingly.

 ```bash
 cmsrel CMSSW_14_0_9